midstar/photocopy/README.md

 Year and month is based on the file creation date.

-This utility is very stable and robust and will omit files that was not possibly to copy of any reason.
+This utility is very stable and robust and will omit files that was not possible to copy of any reason.

 ![screenshot](screenshot.png)